 Why Don't You Just Shoot Him?: Her meeting with Bill.
 Bill does shoot the Bride eventually — with a truth-serum gun.
 On the Bride's end, killing Bill wasn't really the point.
 She obviously wanted to make peace first.

-Subverted in the beginning of the first movie: Shooting the Bride is the first thing one of her intended targets tries, but she misses her mark and gets knifed immediately after.
+Subverted in the first movie: Vernita tries to shoot the Bride, but she misses her mark and gets a knife through the throat immediately after.